 Slip and Falls Prove Leading Cause of Injuries for Older AmericansJune 21, 2018

 As we age it just so happens that our reflexes regress a bit.
 Our vision worsens, our bone density weakens, and our quick reaction time isn’t quite as quick as it used to be.
-That’s why it’s not all too surprising that slip and falls are the leading cause of injuries for older Americans.
+That’s why it’s not all too surprising that slip and fall cases are known to be the leading cause of injuries for older Americans.

-According to the Centers for Disease Control and Prevention (CDC), the statistics are astounding.
+According to the Centers for Disease Control and Prevention (CDC), the statistics of slip and fall cases are astounding.
 One in four Americans aged 65 and older falls each year, with an older adult being treated in the emergency room every 11 seconds.
 These emergency department visits account for more than 2.8 million injuries annually, and as the older population (think “Baby Boomers”) continues to grow larger, the financial toll for these falls may even reach $67.7 billion by 2020.

 Common Risks and Results

 Although aging factors such as poor posture, infrequent activity, poor vision, slow reaction time, impaired balance, side effects from medications, and previous injuries can contribute, environmental hazards can also become extremely dangerous for the elderly.
-Such hazards include slippery floors, uneven surfaces such as bumps in carpet, and poor lighting.
+Such hazards in slip and fall cases include slippery floors, uneven surfaces such as bumps in carpet, and poor lighting.